lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/carRentalSystem/README.md

 ![img_8.png](img_8.png)

+R13: Every branch of the car rental system should have parking stalls to park the vehicles.

 Vehicle log

 VehicleLog is a class that is used to keep track of all the events related to a vehicle.
 Every vehicle log has its ID, log type, description, and creation date

 ![img_9.png](img_9.png)

+R7: To keep track of all events related to the vehicle, the system should maintain a vehicle log.

 Vehicle reservation

 Vehicle reservation is one of the most important requirements of the car rental system.
 To fulfill this functionality, we have a VehicleReservation class.
 This class is responsible for managing the vehicle reservation status of vehicles.
 The customer can add any equipment or service at the time of reservation as well.

 ![img_10.png](img_10.png)

+R4: The system should be able to keep a record of who reserved a particular vehicle and on which date the vehicle was issued.

 Payment